 Now, two children later, at the age of 45, it is me who was in need of the nurse.
 And the doctor.
 And I needed to relieve myself of this distressed bone.
 It has served me beautifully, but it was no longer a model of health, and it was time for a remodel.

-If you missed part 1 of this article, go here… and you can follow my hip journey on social by using #TheRollRemodel.
+If you missed part 1 of this article, go here… and you can follow my hip pain and surgery journey on social by using #TheRollRemodel.

 *By the way… I have retired every one of these poses from my practice.